Advertisement

 Did you know?

-In 1952, at the age of merely 8 years old, Susan was alive when on July 2, Dr. Jonas E. Salk tested the first dead-virus polio vaccine on 43 children.
+In 1952, she was merely 8 years old when on July 2, Dr. Jonas E. Salk tested the first dead-virus polio vaccine on 43 children.
 The worst epidemic of polio had broken out that year - in the U.S. there were 58,000 cases reported.
 Of these, 3,145 people had died and 21,269 were left with mild to disabling paralysis.

 ADVERTISEMENT BY ANCESTRY.COM